You are currently viewing What are Staging Server Environments in e-Learning?

 Decide on Memory & Hard Drive

 There’s memory and there’s hard drive consideration.
 There’s speed and bandwidth.
-There’s a lot of other considerations.
 So you don’t need to clone the exact production server.
-Although if you have the money, it would be nice to be exactly the same, but most people use a kind of lower level aging test server.
+If you have the money, it would be nice to if it was exactly the same, but most people use a kind of lower level staging test server.

 Import – Database, Text, Media